-Bren's background in the education sector spans Secondary, Further, Higher education and Private educational provision.
+Brendon Jones, Head of Bren's background in the education sector Teacher Training, spans Secondary, Further, Higher education brendon.jones@ucleed s.ac.uk and Private educational provision.
 Bren has worked closely with a broad range of curriculum teams (including vocational, SEN and alternative provisions) in a leadership, coaching, mentoring and training capacity and has a wealth of experience in many different contexts working tirelessly to support teachers and drive improvement.
 In Bren's formative years as an educator, he founded and ran a digital music academy alongside lecturing and running night classes teaching music production, composition and performance.